-Every interview starts with several basic questions.
-They can ask you these questions over the phone, in a group interview, or in a typical face to face meeting with the branch manager or a recruiter:
+The interview process starts with several basic (screening) questions.
+We can ask them over the phone, in a group interview, online, or in a typical one on one setting.

 - Why do you want to become a personal banker?